ota-meshi/eslint-plugin-jsonc/docs/rules/sort-keys.md

     - `caseSensitive` ...
 If `true`, enforce properties to be in case-sensitive order.
 Default is `true`.
     - `natural` ...
 If `true`, enforce properties to be in natural order.
 Default is `false`.
 - `minKeys` ...
 Specifies the minimum number of keys that an object should have in order for the object's unsorted keys to produce an error.
 Default is `2`, which means by default all objects with unsorted keys will result in lint errors.
+- `allowLineSeparatedGroups` ...
+If `true`, the rule allows to group object keys through line breaks.
+In other words, a blank line after a property will reset the sorting of keys.
+Default is `false`.

 You can also define options in the same format as the [sort-keys] rule.